dychen/django-tutorial/README.md

 	$ heroku logs --tail --ps celeryd --app django-tutorial
 	$ heroku logs --tail --ps celerybeat --app django-tutorial

+You can also go to [https://dashboard.heroku.com/apps/django-tutorial/](https://dashboard.heroku.com/apps/django-tutorial/) (or replace django-tutorial with whatever your app name is) to get a nice GUI for administrative stuff.

 Congratulations, you're done!
 You've just created a full-functioning production-ready application in about an hour.
 Now, you should be able to open a web browser and go to your URL (in our case, it's [http://django-tutorial.herokuapp.com](http://django-tutorial.herokuapp.com)).
 Note that since we haven't made a root page, we'll get a 404 error if we just go to that address.

 * Go to [http://django-tutorial.herokuapp.com/add_user](http://django-tutorial.herokuapp.com/add_user)